eskehan-aca/99.00-graphing_calculator/README.md

 - ✅ equation history (save, load)
 - ✅ user interactions (zoom, pan)
 - ✅ math functions (trig, log, abs, sqrt, unary minus)
-- ❌ demonstrative video
+- ❌ demonstrative video (+ readme embed)
 - ❌ commented code
-- ❌ full testing suite?
+- ❌ testing suite --> see previous git repos

 ### REFLECTIONS: 💬
 - project organization
   - needing to establish design guidelines (clearly outlining what should be handled by what class, hierarchies, rules, design structure, etc).
   - keeping track of implemented features as they are created
+  - removing unused constants
 - time management/future
   - prioritizing more important features rather than 'fun' ones
   - having a project overview/goal setting?
+  - having the project feel less manually hardcoded --> ie: have more settings/features be user editable. i think sfml and the design/visual aspect of this project did feel much 'clunkier,' outdated, or time consuming. would like to see how this project can be implemented with a display that is less hard coded? --> brancing into other areas of cs
+  - developing a personal workflow w/ cs projects and assignments :)
+  - figuring out code design and formatting preferences
 - environment (not as important)
-  - unsure how to include testing
-  - unsure how to link git repos/histories
+  - unsure how to include testing/link previous git repos/histories

 ### KNOWN BUGS: 🐛
 *these are not hard to correct, i just haven't gotten around to it yet*